How does a microwave oven work?

 Member

-by percy , 6 months ago
+by percy , a year ago

 @daren_mills